 The city of Paris and the Greater Paris region are basically bordered by the A86 autoroute (also known as the “Paris super-périphérique”).
 The rule states that until July 2022 only the Crit’Air sticker 3 and lower will be allowed into the zone.
 After July 2022, the class threshold will be lowered to the Crit’Air sticker 2 and lower.

-This page was helpful in outlining which cities were affected and what Crit’Air class stickers are allowed in the zones: Urban Access Regulations
+This page was helpful in outlining which cities were affected and what Crit’Air class stickers are allowed in the zones and shows the Crit’air sticker map and emission zones: Urban Access Regulations

 Answer: You need to order your Crit’Air sticker online.
 Be sure to use the government website as there are other “unofficial” online third-party sites that charge much more.